CertiRocq/certicoq.github.io/README.md

 Large parts of the CertiCoq compiler have been verified whereas others are in the process of being verified.

-You can find CertiCoq's souce code on [GitHub](https://github.com/CertiCoq/certicoq).
+You can find CertiCoq's source code on [GitHub](https://github.com/CertiCoq/certicoq).
 CertiCoq is part of the [DeepSpec](https://deepspec.org) project.

 ## Current Members